 A comprehensive analysis is conducted of the role of agribusinesses in international trade and development.
-Case studies involving agribusinesses are analyzed to identify the issues and methods used to market, finance,
+Case studies involving agribusinesses are analyzed to identify the issues and methods used to market, finance, and manage the import-export of agricultural products.

-Pre-Requisites: (ECON 201) Course Frequency: Fall: Dept Discretion Spring: N/A Summer: Dept Discretion
+Pre-Requisites: (ECON_201) Course Frequency: Fall: Dept Discretion Spring: N/A Summer: Dept Discretion